BryanGaray99/pom-practice-bryan-garay/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Configure the Selenium WebDriver and TestNG dependencies.
-4. Run the test classes individually or create a TestNG suite for organized execution.
+4. Run the test classes individually or run the TestNG suite.

 ## Dependencies
 - Selenium WebDriver